Pocket pistol: Larger calibers

 The Beretta 950s are 9-shot, .25 ACP (Jetfire) or .22 Short (Minx) semi-automatic pistols introduced by Beretta in 1952.
 They build on a long line of small and compact pocket pistols manufactured by Beretta.
 They are very simple and reliable blowback operated pistols with a single action trigger mechanism.
 Their frames are made out of aluminum alloy, their slides and barrels are carbon steel.
 They feature a unique tip-up barrel for ease of loading.
 Early models (*950* and *950B* Pre-1968) do not have a safety lever, employing a half-cock notch on the hammer instead.
 Later models (*950BS* Post-1968) are provided with a manual safety lever.

 In 1984 Beretta would introduce a double-action version, the Beretta 21A Bobcat.
 And, in 1996 they introduced the larger .32 ACP Beretta 3032 Tomcat.

 The Gun Control Act of 1968 prohibiting the importation of inexpensive handguns prompted George Jennings to design the Raven MP-25, an inexpensive 7-shot, .25 ACP semi-automatic pistol.
 Jennings kept costs to a minimum by manufacturing the Raven from injection-molded Zamak, a zinc alloy.
 It came in chrome, satin nickel, or black finish.
 The grips can be either wood or imitation mother-of-pearl handles.
 Raven has been referred to as the original "Ring of Fire" company.
 Along with Jennings Firearms (later Bryco Arms, now Jimenez Arms), Phoenix Arms, Lorcin Engineering Company, Davis Industries, and Sundance Industries, they were known for making similar cast zinc alloy Saturday night special-type pistols.

 In 1976, the Heckler & Koch P7 (AKA: PSP) was introduced.
 These were small 9-shot, 9mm Luger pistols that featured a unique front strap grip safety that allowed them to be carried safely not only holstered but concealed in a pocket.
 They were designed to replace the .32 ACP Walther PP in German service, with a similarly sized but more effective 9×19mm Parabellum pistol.

-Between 1982–1983 the P7 received several modifications, mainly to address American market demand and shooter preferences.
+Between 1982 and 1983 the P7 received several modifications, mainly to address American market demand and shooter preferences.
 These modifications resulted in the P7M8 model.
 A new magazine release lever (available on both sides of the frame) was installed just beneath the trigger guard, which forced designers to modify both the pistol's frame and magazine.
 The trigger guard was equipped with a synthetic heat shield that protects the shooter from excessive heating and a lanyard attachment loop was added in place of the previous magazine heel release.
 The P7M13 was also introduced with a 13-round double-stack magazine.